SuperDiodo/ur_ros_rtde/README.md

 # ROS2 interface for ur_rtde

-ROS2 interfaces based on [ur_rtde](https://gitlab.com/sdurobotics/ur_rtde) for communication with **Universal Robot collaborative manipulators**.

-This project is born within [RIMLab](https://rimlab.ce.unipr.it/), the robotic laboratory of University of Parma.
+ROS2 interfaces based on [ur_rtde](https://gitlab.com/sdurobotics/ur_rtde) for communication with **Universal Robot collaborative manipulators** developed within [RIMLab](https://rimlab.ce.unipr.it/), the robotic laboratory of the University of Parma.

+This project is currently under development, with ongoing updates and enhancements planned for the future.
 If you have any thoughts or feedback about the software, feel free to contact us at alessio.saccuti@unipr.it.

 ---